 -

-Mercadona is often the best option for everyday shopping at average prices without sales or coupons.
+Mercadona is often the best option for everyday shopping at moderate prices without relying on promotions or coupons.

 Lidl

 The first Lidl store opened in Germany in 1973.
-At that time, it was a small mini-market with only three employees.
-But just 20 years later, their chain of stores began to spread throughout Europe.
+At that time, it was a small minimarket with only three employees.
+About 20 years later, the chain began expanding across Europe.

-In Spain, Lidl first opened its doors to visitors in 1994.
-Since then, many residents and visitors to the country have preferred to buy certain types of goods here.
+In Spain, Lidl first opened its doors to customers in 1994.
+Since then, many residents and visitors to the country have preferred buying certain types of products here.

 Advantages: